Skip links

 Another fundamental method of fire protection is the use of flammable storage cabinets.
 The NFPA and OSHA have certain design requirements for flammable cabinets.
 Manufacturers should design and construct storage cabinets to limit the internal temperature to not more than 325°F when subjected to a 10-minute fire test.
 They should also label the cabinets in conspicuous lettering, “Flammable – Keep Fire Away.”
 According to OSHA requirements, metal cabinets must be constructed in the following manner:

-- Joints must be riveted, welded or made tight by some equally effective means
+• Joints must be riveted, welded, or made tight by some equally effective means.

-- Door must have a three-point latch
+• The door must have a three-point latch.h

 There are OSHA requirements for wood cabinets as well.
 Manufacturers should construct them as per the following specifications: